Skip To Main Content

 Instructional Materials Adoption

-While teams of Langauge Arts and English Language Development teachers have been working on their process, teachers of Mathematics have also begun their materials review process.
+Every seven years, content areas for school districts select new materials to use in classrooms, as part of the Oregon Department of Education materials adoption process.
+This year, we have recommendations to adopt materials for Mathematics.
 In planning for next year, teams of teachers representing all grade levels have been working diligently to review and select Mathematics materials for adoption and use in classrooms in fall of 2024.
-Throughout the year, they have been crafting our belief statements about mathematics in general, and our belief statements about WSD students as mathematicians.
+Throughout the last year and a half, they have been crafting belief statements about mathematics in general, and our belief statements about WSD students as mathematicians.
 Those belief statements are listed below.
-Additionally, these groups of teachers have been reviewing materials approved by the Oregon Department of Education through their adoption process, and will begin piloting their narrowed down selections this Spring.
-Once teams have determined a front runner, we will continue to collect feedback on the materials and make a recommendation to the school board for adoption, likely in the fall of 2024.
-Then, we will spend the rest of the school year getting training on materials, professional development on math practices, and adjusting curricular maps and assessments as needed.
+Additionally, these groups of teachers have reviewed and piloted materials approved by the Oregon Department of Education and have determined recommendations for adoption.
+Once approved, we will spend the rest of the school year getting training on materials, professional development on math practices, and adjusting curricular maps and assessments as needed.
 See directly below for a visual of the timeline for Mathematics materials adoption.
+Additionally, if you would like to learn more about the recommended materials, please see information below.
+You can also submit your feedback via this Google Form.

 Our Beliefs about Mathematics